-Please make every effort to return the proofs to College Communications as indicated in your production schedule and/or marked on the proof slip.
+Please make every effort to return the proofs to College Communications as indicated in your production schedule.

 When College Communications has received your sign-off/final approval on a proof, the designer will prepare the design files and send them to print.
 Changes at this stage are costly to both budget and schedule.

 Delivery will be made per your instructions, typically either to campus or a mail house of your choosing.
-Please keep in mind the time for addressing and mailing when indicating a delivery date on the request.
+When indicating a delivery date for your project, please keep in mind the time required for addressing and mailing.